 Together with senior colleagues, the selected candidate will apply the proposed patterning techniques to a variety of metal halide perovskites, characterize lasing and amplified spontaneous emission (ASE) thresholds together with other optoelectronic properties.
 Low ASE and lasing thresholds are among the most important metrics for a successful nanolithography process.
 We will further integrate obtained perovskite resonator structures into a complete electrical device to investigate the feasibility of electrical lasing using nanoimprint lithography.

-Required degree: Master of Engineering Science, Master of Science, Master of Engineering Technology
+Master's degree: Master of Science, Master of Engineering Science, Master of Engineering Technology

 Imec allowance will be provided for students studying at a non-Belgian university.